Clap, Jump and Skip! Physical Health & Growth in Young Children

 - Children learn about their body — naming and pointing to arms, legs, noses and more — and understand how different types of food help them grow.

-Confident, independent preschool and pre-k students are refining their motor skills while learning to stay safe and establishing a healthy lifestyle.
+Confident, independent preschool and pre-k students are refining their motor development while learning to stay safe and establish a healthy lifestyle.
 Below are a few examples of how we boost their physical growth.

 - Children practice fine motor skills by using droppers and scissors, as well as through drawing and writing.

 - Teachers talk about healthy foods and demonstrate basic health and safety practices.

 - Children practice ball skills and develop accuracy by throwing, bouncing, dribbling and catching balls and bean bags of different weights and sizes.